MicrosoftDocs/azure-monitor-docs/articles/chaos-studio/chaos-studio-aks-authentication.md

 ## Updating targets

-Targets (`Microsoft.Chaos/targets`) represent another Azure resource -- in this case, an AKS cluster -- in Chaos Studio's resource model, so you can easily control whether or not a certain resource is enabled for fault injection and what faults can run against it.
+Targets (`Microsoft.Chaos/targets`) represent another Azure resource in Chaos Studio's resource model, so you can easily control whether or not a certain resource is enabled for fault injection and what faults can run against it.
+In this case, the target represents an AKS cluster that you want to affect.

 If you're onboarding an AKS cluster as a new Chaos Studio target within the Azure portal, the new fault versions will automatically be available.